A LETTER FROM THE EDITOR

 “Tell about the South.
 What's it like there.
 What do they do there.
 Why do they live there.
 Why do they live at all.”

 It always comes down to that last bit: With all our baggage, how do we live at all?
-A lot of people in the world believe that a lot of folks in the South are just dumb.
+A lot of people in the world believe that most folks in the South are just dumb.
 Or backward.
 Just not worth their attention.

 And you know what?
 If you live down here, sometimes you look around and think, “Those folks are right.”
 We do have people here who will argue, in all sincerity, that the Confederacy entered the Civil War only to defend the concept of states’ rights and that secession had nothing to do with the desire to keep slavery alive.
 We still become a national laughing stock because some small town somewhere has not figured out how to hold a high school prom that includes kids of all races.